Ang3loDF/dailify/test/goals.md

 - add some error hendling in the js function, by checking the variables

 # style
+- style no found news
 - colors
-- style forms
-    - login
-    - register
-    - @ edit account
 - style profile and edit
-- enstablish color and theme classes (override bootstrap)